isomerpages/ncss-ssi/_cet/Higher Diploma in Social Service.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
 <p>16 to 17 months.
-This is a part time course with lessons being conducted
+This is a part-time course with lessons being conducted
 two to three times a week.</p>
 </td>
 </tr>